KosmicTask/Fragaria/README.md

 To define a new syntax definition:

 1. Generate a plist that defines the language syntax.
-The plist structure is simple and browsing the [existing definitions](Syntax%20Definitions) should provide plenty of enlightenment.
+The plist structure is simple and browsing the [existing definitions](Syntax%20Definitions) should provide some enlightenment.
+The plist keys are defined in ` SMLSyntaxDefinition.h`.
+For much deeper insight see `SMLSyntaxColouring - recolourRange:`.

 2. Insert a reference to the new plist into [SyntaxDefinitions.plist](SyntaxDefinitions.plist)

 ##Where did it come from?